mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 ### Under-planning

-The opposite of that approach is doing no or only very little up-front planning and just running off.
+The opposite of that approach is doing only very little or no up-front planning at all and just running off.
 While that removes a lot of pressure from development teams (designers and engineers in particular), other stakeholders that have legitimate needs with regards to predictability and simply insight into a